dxvid-pts/dame/README.md

 3. Run `npm run build` to generate a production build.
 4. Once the client is compiled inside the `build` folder, run `serve -s build` to host the client locally.
 If `serve` is not installed on your system install it via `npm install -g serve`.
 5. Open [http://localhost:3000](http://localhost:3000) in your browser.

+We also provide a hosted site: [https://cerulean-souffle-da2b8a.netlify.app/](https://cerulean-souffle-da2b8a.netlify.app/).
+Note that you still need to run the server locally otherwise the website will not work.
+Every server call is routed to localhost.

 ### Installing the server
 1. Navigate into the `client` folder